George Barlow (English poet)

-George Barlow (19 June 1847, in London – 1913 or 1914) was an English poet, who sometimes wrote under the pseudonym James Hinton.
+George Barlow (19 June 1847 – 26 December 1913) was an English poet, who sometimes wrote under the pseudonym James Hinton.

-Barlow was the son of George Barnes Barlow, Master of the Crown Office, and was educated at Harrow School and Exeter College, Oxford.
+Barlow was born in London, the posthumous son of George Barne Barlow, assistant Master of the Crown Office, who died a month before his birth.
+He was educated at Harrow School and Exeter College, Oxford.
 He moved to London in 1871, and continued to live there after his marriage a year later.
 A prolific poet, his collected Poetical Works amounted to over 3,000 pages of verse.
 Barlow was dubbed the 'Bard of the sixteen sonnets a day' by his acquaintance Charles Marston, and 'the Poet of spiritualism' by Edward Bennett; his sonnet sequences explored spiritualism and erotic love.